DevoInc/python-utils/docs/faker/syslog.md

     {%- set type = fake.random_element(["post", "get"]) -%}
     {{ next(date_generator) }} receiving {{ type }} request.
     {%- set a = 3 -%}

+### CLI Usage

+You can use this generator without any flags.
+Its the default execution of cli shell

+    devo-faker --template "~/python-utils/examples/simple_syslog_template.jinja2" --config "config.yaml"

+config.yaml:

+    faker:
+      probability: 80
+      frequency: (2,5)
+    sender:
+      *devo-sdk configuration

+You have more info, flags and options in [Terminal/Shell CLI usage](shellcli.md)

 ## Raw syslog fake generator